-1. To build a piece of software that supports all the basic operational needs of an early stage, software-as-a-service (SaaS) start-up.
+1. To build a piece of software that supports all the basic operational needs of an early stage, SaaS start-up.
 We believe a single, integrated platform is a simpler solution than supporting a handful of software solutions, giving your team more time to focus on growing your business.

 Software today is, increasingly, a commodity.
 The companies that we work with tend to be those who care deeply about who they do business with, and those that the items below resonate with.
 Here are some additional links to help you figure out what we're all about.

 Interested in why we decided to tackle this problem?
 Check out our launch announcement.

 We mentioned we're building a self-managed company; one completely devoid of hierarchy; no bosses!
 Here's a bit more about that.